AndersDeath/diary2/000-current.md

 # 16 October - Monday - Yerevan - 382 day of immigration

 Today was a really hard and stressful day.
 Ksushas sister got pregnant recently but today she miscarried.
 It's really hard thing to carry.
+I hope she will be ok soon.